Humidity and Piano Moving: Understanding the Effects of Moisture

-That means owners may have to install both dehumidifiers and humidifiers to use at different times of the year.
+That means owners may have to install both dehumidifiers and humidifiers to use at different times of the year and depending on the weather.
 Central systems are ideal, so discuss the options with a local HVAC contractor to determine how to maintain a humidity level of about 45 percent, which is considered just about ideal for a piano.

 Tuning After a Move

 When pianos are moved, they will always need to be tuned.
-Even when moving a piano within the same structure, it may need tuning once it’s in the new location.
+Even when moving within the same building, you may need to tune your piano once it’s in the new location.
 However, piano experts don’t recommend tuning a piano immediately after a move.

 It’s important to allow the instrument to acclimate to its new environment.
 In other words, give your piano a chance to get used to its new home before scheduling a tuning.
 In most instances, piano experts recommend allowing a piano to sit for at least a month after a move before tuning it.